Website Dewpoint Therapeutics

 To do that you will need…

-- Ph.D. in chemical biology, biochemistry, molecular biology, cell biology, or a related field with >3 years’ industry experience or a B.S/M.S with > 8 years’ experience in bioassay/in vitro pharmacology
+- Ph.D. in chemical biology, biochemistry, molecular biology, cell biology, or a related field or a B.S/M.S with > 5 years’ experience in bioassay/in vitro pharmacology

-- Hands-on experience in development and optimization of a wide range of cellular assays such as indicator gene (luciferase, GFP, SEAP etc), HTRF, AlphaLISA, MSD, qPCR, and high content imaging
+- Hands-on experience in development and optimization of a wide range of cellular assays such as indicator gene (luciferase, GFP, SEAP etc), HTRF, AlphaLISA, MSD, qPCR, and high content assay readout

-- Working knowledge of automation and liquid handling systems
+- Basic understanding of automation and liquid handling systems

 - Strong attention to detail and the ability to balance multiple objectives at the same time

-- Ability to collaborate in a multidisciplinary and dynamic environment and experience in mentoring and leading scientific other
+- Ability to collaborate in a multidisciplinary and dynamic environment and experience in mentoring and leading scientific teams

 - Ability to communicate effectively in English, the shared language of our multicultural team